koalamer/vsc-labeled-bookmarks/README.md

 ### Bookmarks

-You can set an unnamed bookmark on a line using `ctrl+alt+m`.
+* You can set an unnamed bookmark on a line using `ctrl+alt+m`.
 If there already is a bookmark on the line, it is removed.

-Labeled bookmarks can be set using `ctrl+alt+l`.
-A prompt appears where you can type the label for the bookmark.
+* Labeled bookmarks can be set using `ctrl+alt+l`.
+A prompt appears where you can type the label for the bookmark. **Labels are unique inside a group, so if you define the same label twice, the first bookmark that beared the label is deleted and only the new one remains.**
-There is a minimal text processing done on the entered text: if there is an "@" symbol in the text, the preceding part is interpreted as the label, and the succeeding part as the bookmark group name (for example: "bookmark label@group name").
-The group is created if it does not yet exist.
-If it already exists, it is selected as the active group.
-If the input text only contains a group specifier, the group created and activated without creating a bookmark.
+* The labeled bookmark creation is multifunctional: it expects the input in the format of "bookmark label" or "bookmark label@group name" or just "@group name.
+When a group name is specified, the group is created if it does not yet exist and it is set to be the active group.
+Then, if the label is specified, a new bookmark is created using it.

-Delete bookmarks using `ctrl+alt+b d`, or by using the above toggle commands.
+* Delete bookmarks using `ctrl+alt+b d`, or by using the above toggle commands on a line that already has a bookmark (of the active group).

 ### Navigation